The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 The footrests are comfortable and it’s really easy to change sizes in a matter of seconds.
 They accommodate a wide range of shoes sizes, so I will be extremely surprised if your feet don’t fit comfortably.

-The Concept2 Model E has a large footprint when in use but it can be folded up in seconds to save space.
+The Concept2 Model E has a large footprint when in use but it can be folded up in seconds for storage.

-It’s perfect to store away in the corner of a room or a large closet.
+The Model E can easily be stored away in the corner of a room or inside a large closet.

-The maximum weight capacity per the manufacturer is 500 pounds, so pretty much anyone can use this rowing machine.
+The maximum weight capacity per the manufacturer is 500 pounds, so most people can use this rowing machine.

-Users over 300 pounds commented they were able to use the rower with no issues for years.
-So unless you exceed the specified weight limit I wouldn’t worry.
+Users over 300 pounds commented they were able to use the rower with no issues and they felt the rower was extremely stable.

 When trying to figure out if a Concept2 Model E will be suitable for your height, keep in mind inseam length is the most important measurement.